binbinZhao2017/bioinformatics/README.md

 # bioinformatics
-These are parts of the scripts that I wrote in the past two years.
+These are parts of the scripts that I wrote at my first work.

 Due to the company's confidentiality policy, I can just show part of the scripts to demonstrate my programming skills.